Thepuppetqueen57/Neptune-OS/README.md

 Download the latest release and run it (lol)

 ### Compiling
-Download the source and then install gcc and nasm and then go into your terminal and run `make` in the directory you put neptune in.
+Download the source and then install gcc and nasm and then go into your terminal and run `make run` in the directory you put neptune in.

 If it doesnt work then install makefile I think it comes preinstalled with linux tho.

-You can also just run compile.sh and run the file it gave you.

 ## Windows/Mac
-**WINDOWS DOES NOT WORK AND I DONT KNOW WHEN IT WILL IF EVER!!**

-Just run makefile on windows it will detect that your on windows

-Also for now there wont be a compile.ps1
+Windows and mac are not supported and will almost definitely never be.

+This is just a simple hobby project I am making for fun.
+I dont wanna bother myself with that stuff.

+# Makefile
+Basically the makefile has 3 options.

+- Run
+- Build
+- Clean

+Run well it runs Neptune OS and build compiles the os without running it and clean deletes all the .o files and stuff.

+To use the makefile just run `make [option]` also make sure you have makefile installed.